Antoine Charles Louis de Lasalle: Battle of Rivoli

-He justified his rapid progress and reputation when, at the Battle of Rivoli, he spurred ahead with the entire cavalry—26 horsemen of the 22nd Horse Chasseurs.
-A battery of 15 French guns blasted the Austrian dragoons, while two columns of infantry were led forward supported by cavalry under Charles Leclerc and Lasalle.
-The packed Austrian soldiers in the gorge fled when their own dragoons began trampling on them in panic.
+He justified his rapid progress and reputation when, at Rivoli, he spurred ahead with his entire cavalry—26 horsemen of the 22nd Horse Chasseurs.
+A battery of 15 French guns blasted the Austrian dragoons, while two columns of infantry were led forward, supported by cavalry under Leclerc and Lasalle.
+The packed Austrian soldiers in the gorge fled when their dragoons began trampling on them.
 As a result, an entire battalion of the Deutschmeister Regiment threw down its arms in panic and fled.
 Likewise, the dispersed infantry on the Trambasore Heights were unable to hold once Lasalle and the French cavalry got in their midst.
 Lasalle and his men continued to support Generals Lebley and Vial until the battle was over.

-There were 5,000 French casualties and 14,000 Austrian casualties.
-Eleven flags were captured, five of which were captured by Lasalle.
-After the battle, all of the trophies were piled up before Napoleon and Lasalle lay exhausted a few feet away on top of his five flags.
-Napoleon said, "Go to sleep on your flags, Lasalle, for it was well-deserved!”
+There were 5,000 French casualties against 14,000 on the Austrian side.
+Eleven flags were captured, five of those by Lasalle.
+After the battle, all of the trophies were piled up before Napoleon.
+Lasalle lay exhausted a few feet away on top of his five flags.
+Napoleon said, "Go to sleep on your flags, Lasalle, for it was well-deserved!"

-With 16 men from the new Corps of Guides, Lasalle charged the enemy's Uhlans, forcing them to evacuate the city and retreat to the Tagliamento.
-Lasalle was the first to cross the river in pursuit of them.
-Lasalle and his men successfully drove the enemy out of the Tagliamento, ending the campaign in Italy with an overwhelming French Victory.

 The invasion of Egypt

 Napoleon Bonaparte personally asked Lasalle to participate in the Campaign in Egypt.
-Excited about participating in this exotic expedition, he joined the Army of the East.
+Excited about participating in this expedition, he joined the Army of the East.
 They invaded Alexandria and from there marched to Cairo.
-On 21 July 1798, in the Battle of the Pyramids, the Turks, reassured by the easy refuge the village of Embabeh provided for them, resisted the efforts of the French Army.
-Lasalle, at the head of 60 men, charged the village and routed the garrison, chasing them wildly.
+On 21 July 1798, at the Battle of the Pyramids, the Turks, reassured by the easy refuge the village of Embabeh provided for them, resisted the efforts of the French Army.
+Lasalle, at the head of 60 men, charged the village and routed the garrison.
 He cut off the retreating army by taking a secret route through the Giza Pyramids, allowing Napoleon to crush his opponents.
 Because of this bold move, Napoleon promoted Lasalle to Lieutenant Colonel of the 22nd Horse Chasseur Brigade and 7th Hussars.

-He traveled back to the Nile with General Louis Desaix and fought at the Battle of Salahieh on 11 August.
-While battling and besting a group of Mamelukes, the cord that attached his sabre to his wrist snapped, leaving the sabre on the ground.
-He calmly dismounted and picked it up in the middle of the fray, quietly mounted his horse and continued fighting.
-This fearlessness made him a popular companion for risky missions.